Acceptance effect on the $N_{\rm t} N_{\rm p}/N_{\rm d}^2$ ratio of light nuclei coalescence yields as a probe of nucleon density fluctuations: More Realistic Simulations

 In heavy ion collisions, the $\pt$ distributions can be significantly altered by collective radial flow.
-The shape of the $\pt$ distributions affects the $\Ratio$ ratio as function of $\pt/A$.
-For convenience, we vary the $T$ parameter of Eq.~(\ref{eq:pt}) in our simulation to investigate the effect of the nucleon $\pt$ spectral shape on the extrapolation factor for the $\Ratio$ ratio.
-Figure~\ref{fig:accT} shows the $T$ dependence of the extrapolation factor for $\pt/A=0.3$--0.4~\gevc, with a given neutron fluctuation value $\Delta n_\rn=\fluc=0.1$ (i.e., $\theta=3$).
-The extrapolation factor varies with $T$ as expected, but the variations are monotonic.
-Thus, the $T$-dependent $\pt$ spectral shape would not cause a non-monotonic $\Ratio$ enhancement from limited to full acceptance in any given localized $T$ range.
+The shape of the $\pt$ distributions affects the $\Ratio$ ratio as functions of $\pt/A$.
+To investigate the effect of the nucleon $\pt$ spectral shape on the extrapolation factor for the $\Ratio$ ratio, we first simply vary the temperature parameter $T$ in Eq.~(\ref{eq:pt}) in our simulation.
+Figure~\ref{fig:accT} shows the $T$ dependence of the extrapolation factor $f$ for $\pt/A=0.3$--0.4~\gevc, with a given neutron fluctuation value $\Delta n_\rn=0.1$ (i.e., $\theta=3$).
+The $f$ value varies with $T$ as expected, and the variation is monotonic.
+Thus, the $T$-dependent $\pt$ spectral shape would not cause an artificial non-monotonic $\Ratio$ enhancement from limited to full acceptance in any given localized $T$ range.

+The collective radial flow in heavy ion collisions creates a correlation between the momentum of a particle and its freeze-out radial position.
+This correlation is not present in the above simulations but can be important for coalescence.
+In order to fully comprehend the implications of the STAR data~\cite{STAR:2022hbp}, in the following we perform simulations using more realistic kinematic distributions.
+We take the freeze-out information from measured data~\cite{STAR:2017sal, STAR:2008med} as described below.
+The other simulation details are as same as those described in Sect.~\ref{sec}.